tortuba/voice/README.md

   * click on "Commit changes"

 **When you have translated everything**
-* Ping us in the dedicated issue
+* Ping us in the issue we created for that language (see above)
-* We'll review your changes and build a test version for you to play withg
+* We'll review your changes and build a test version for you to play with
 * If everything looks fine, we'll ship it with the next update

 ## Structure of the file